Transport phenomena: Mass transfer

 This can be compared to Fick's law of diffusion, for a species A in a binary mixture consisting of A and B:

 where D is the diffusivity constant.

-Energy transfer
+Heat transfer

-All processes in engineering involve the transfer of energy.
-Some examples are the heating and cooling of process streams, phase changes, distillations, etc. The basic principle is the first law of thermodynamics which is expressed as follows for a static system:
+Many important engineered systems involve heat transfer.
+Some examples are the heating and cooling of process streams, phase changes, distillation, etc. The basic principle is the Fourier's law which is expressed as follows for a static system:

-The net flux of energy through a system equals the conductivity times the rate of change of temperature with respect to position.
+The net flux of heat through a system equals the conductivity times the rate of change of temperature with respect to position.

-For other systems that involve either turbulent flow, complex geometries or difficult boundary conditions another equation would be easier to use:
+For convective transport involving turbulent flow, complex geometries, or difficult boundary conditions, the heat transfer may be represented by a heat transfer coefficient.